isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-10-post-cover-to-cover.md

 <div style="background-color: white;"><br><img style="width:600px" src="/images/Vol-12-issue-1/cover-to-cover/14a_covertocover.jpg"></div>

-(Clockwise from top left) **电视与广播** *TV & Radio Magazine* (18 February 1963); **电视周刊** *TV Weekly* (1 January 1977); **i周刊** *i-Weekly* (8–15 November 1997); and **电视广播周刊** *TV & Radio Weekly* (24–30 January 1981)
+(Clockwise from top left) **电视与广播** *TV &amp; Radio Magazine* (18 February 1963); **电视周刊** *TV Weekly* (1 January 1977); **i周刊** *i-Weekly* (8–15 November 1997); and **电视广播周刊** *TV &amp; Radio Weekly* (24–30 January 1981)

-One of the first local showbiz magazines published in Chinese, 电视与广播 (*TV & Radio Magazine*) kept readers up-to-date with the latest entertainment news in the region during the 1960s and 70s.
+One of the first local showbiz magazines published in Chinese, 电视与广播 (*TV &amp; Radio Magazine*) kept readers up-to-date with the latest entertainment news in the region during the 1960s and 70s.
 Launched on 18 February 1963 just three days after TV was introduced in Singapore on 15 February, the magazine featured TV broadcaster 梁路诗 as its first cover girl.
 With TV sets becoming more common in households, the magazine was renamed 电视周刊 (*TV Weekly*) on 1 January 1977 to provide more content on TV programmes.
-Actress Tay Seen Yei (郑心愉), who was also a reporter with the Chinese daily *Min Pao*, graced the cover of the first issue. 电视广播周刊 (*TV & Radio Weekly*), published on 24January 1981 with Hong Kong actress Carol Cheng (郑裕玲) on the cover, replaced *TV Weekly* at a time when Hong Kong drama serials such as *Man in the Net* became hugely popular with local viewers.
+Actress Tay Seen Yei (郑心愉), who was also a reporter with the Chinese daily *Min Pao*, graced the cover of the first issue. 电视广播周刊 (*TV &amp; Radio Weekly*), published on 24January 1981 with Hong Kong actress Carol Cheng (郑裕玲) on the cover, replaced *TV Weekly* at a time when Hong Kong drama serials such as *Man in the Net* became hugely popular with local viewers.
 In 1997, the magazine was rebranded again, this time as i周刊 (*i-Weekly*), touted as Singapore’s No. 1 Chinese magazine and an all-time favourite for delivering a weekly staple of celebrity news and interviews, and TV and movie features.
 Featured on the inaugural issue of *i-Weekly* (8–15 November 1997) are local actresses Ann Kok (郭舒贤) (left) and Zoe Tay (郑惠玉) (right).

 <div style="background-color: white;"><br><img style="width:600px" src="/images/Vol-12-issue-1/cover-to-cover/15_covertocover.jpg"></div>